syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## BeforeCopyPaste

-The [BeforeCopyPaste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeCopyPaste) event is triggered before pasting the copied cell value for each cell.
+The [BeforeCopyPaste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeCopyPaste) event is triggered prior to any copy or paste actions being executed within the grid cells.

-> The entire copy or paste action can be prevented by setting the `Cancel` argument of the `BeforeCopyPaste` event to true.
+> The `BeforeCopyPaste` event prevents any copy or paste actions performed within the grid cells by setting the `Cancel` argument to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids